-The CBPM is designed for the FLASH 2020+ Undulator Intersection Project.
-In comparison to former designs the dipole resonator got a larger slot thickness to match with the small external quality factor and the antenna dimensions are similar to N-connectors to avoid additional reflection since small deviation in the feedthrough would influence the resonator properties.
-Tolerance studies are performed and show that the required resonance frequencies and loaded quality factors can be achieved without tuners.
+- The CBPM is designed for FLASH 2020+ with smaller beam pipe diameter - In comparison to former designs the dipole resonator got a larger slot thickness to match with the small external quality factor and the antenna dimensions are similar to N-connectors to avoid additional reflection since small deviation in the feedthrough would influence the resonator properties. - Tolerance studies are performed and show that the required resonance frequencies and loaded quality factors can be achieved without tuners in stainless steel. - The distance between both resonators are defined to get a negligible influence of the reference to the dipole resonator.